cloudflare/cloudflare-docs/content/firewall/cf-dashboard/rules-lists/manage-items.md

 Importing a CSV file to a list only updates descriptions or adds items to the list.
 It does not delete items from a list.

-If you need to replace the entire contents of a list, format the data as an array and use the Update Lists operation in the [Rules Lists API](/firewall/api/cf-lists/endpoints/).
+If you need to replace the entire contents of a list, format the data as an array and use the Update all list items operation in the [Lists API](/firewall/api/cf-lists/endpoints/).

 {{</Aside>}}